hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 Next the client tries to notify any server that may be listening, about the client's presence in the network, as well as to know who the server is.
 Even thou both server and client go thro the PI phase, the logics are setup such that a failure in PI phase doesn't impact the over all flow.
+The total of number of lost packets wrt the client is also informed to the server as part of the PIReq packet.

 The logic goes into a unicast recovery phase, where it listens for any requests from server about lost packets.
 In turn when the server requests, the client